nickeubank/cm4ss/lesson_plans/class_1.md

   - May feel a little removed from social science applications up front, but stick with me -- we'll get there by lesson 3.
   - Even if you have used are in the past, my experience from teaching this class before is that students often leave the class feeling that they now understand *how* R works at a much deeper level.

+## Learning

+- Don’t expect you to master all this.
+Syntax doesn't matter.

 ## Variable assignment
 - Variables are just labels on boxes we can put data in
 - Assignment is where we tell R to put data in a specific box